sprakash57/create-react-saga/stories.md

 This is where you code your components and write stories. `Stories` are the way your component will present in the isolation.
 You can refer `Button` story already present in your Create React Saga app.

-### What if i want to remove it?
+### What if I want to remove it?

-Currently Storybook comes out of the box with Create React Saga.
+Currently, Storybook comes out of the box with Create React Saga.
 So there isn't a way to opt out.
-Although, in the next release storybook is going to be optional.
-However if you want to remove it from your bootstrapped project, please see the support section.
+In the next release storybook is going to be optional.
+However, if you want to remove it from your bootstrapped project, please see the [support](/support) section.